-One of the best things that a father and son can do is take a trip together.
-It can be an incredible opportunity, allowing you both to forge shared memories and build the father-son bond – which, if you’re lucky enough to experience it, can last a lifetime.
+One of the best things a father and son can do is take a trip together.
+It can be an incredible opportunity, allowing you both to forge shared memories and build the father-son bond – which can last a lifetime if you’re lucky enough to experience it.

 However, the problem is deciding where to go on a father-son vacation.
-In this article, we’ll break down the best father-son trips and vacation ideas, spanning a variety of interest areas, lengths, and categories.
+As we delve into this adventure, we’ll break down the best father-son trips and vacation ideas, spanning a variety of interest areas, lengths, and categories.

 1. Shenandoah National Park, Virginia

 Shenandoah National Park is nestled just south of the historical sites of Washington, D.C., but you wouldn’t know it.
-The 311-square-mile park abounds with crystalline waterfalls, towering peaks, and ancient trees, making it perfect for a father-son day trip or a more extended getaway.
+The 311-square-mile park has crystalline waterfalls, towering peaks, and ancient trees, making it perfect for a father-son day trip or an extended getaway.

 While you’re in the area, you can also stop into any number of rustic bed-and-breakfasts like Silver Lake Farm Bed and Breakfast to tour historic regions.

-If staying in the park itself isn’t your speed, you can always take a self-driven audio tour of the area, giving you the chance to experience the awesome majesty of nature from the comfort of your car.
+If staying in the park isn’t your speed, you can always take a self-driven audio tour of the area, allowing you to experience the awesome majesty of nature from the comfort of your car.

 2. Everglades National Park, Florida